(Click one to go dierctly there)

 8 X 1 1/2 Expandable Rubber Drum for Belts - for 8" arbors

-6" 360 Grit Diamond Lapidary Faceting Flat Lap - For a flat lap machine with a spindle.
+6" 360 Grit Diamond Lapidary Faceting Flat Lap - For a 1/2" hole flat lap machine with a spindle.
 Comes in many grits for 6" and 8" machines.
 Some machines use magnetic laps so check yours first.
+These are cheap because the don't last all that long.
+But they aren't for everybody so get a cheap one to see if you like it.
+Note: this is not a faceting lap but is suitable for any other lapidary work.
+Actual faceting laps start at 4 times this price.

 (4) 6" X 1 1/2" 100 Grit Silicon Carbide Sanding Belt - Fit thre expandable drum sander, this is a good value.
 Comes in many grits for both 6" or 8" drums.